• Skip to primary navigation

 Happy Feet for Dancers: Avoiding Injuries

-Last updated on July 11, 2017 by Sozo Staff Leave a Comment
+Last updated on June 14, 2026 by The Studio Guide Staff Leave a Comment

 How important is foot health to your dancing technique?
 It really can’t be overestimated.
 The arch — the middle portion — of the foot can greatly impact your dancing technique as well as your overall body alignment.
 Just like anyone else’s feet, dancers’ feet can be described in terms of the shapes of their arches: some have particularly high or low arches or what’s commonly described as “flat feet.”